DataDog/integrations-core/aerospike/README.md

 Get metrics from Aerospike Database in real time to:

-- Visualize and monitor Aerospike states
+- Visualize and monitor Aerospike states.
 - Be notified about Aerospike failovers and events.

 ## Setup